anujramesh/github-repo-analytics/README.md

 5. Updates state by key
 6. After it is able to perform map reduce on the repos, and update state by key, it then converts the RDD into a dataframe in order to compute the following:
-   1. Compute the total number of the collected repositories since the start of the streaming application for each of the three programming languages.
-Each repository should be counted only once.
+   1. Total number of the collected repositories since the start of the streaming application for each of the three programming languages.
+Only counts unique repos.
-   2. Compute the number of the collected repositories with changes pushed during the last 60 seconds.
-Each repository should be counted only once during a batch interval (60 seconds).
+   2. Number of the collected repositories with changes pushed during the last 60 seconds.
+Only counts unique repos during a batch interval (60 seconds).
-   3. Compute the average number of stars of all the collected repositories since the start of the streaming application for each of the three programming languages.
-Each repository counts towards the result only once.
+   3. Average number of stars of all the collected repositories since the start of the streaming application for each of the three programming languages.
+Only counts unique repos.
 7. It passes these statistics over to the webapp service.